Taking Exit Rights Seriously: Why Governance and Fee Litigation Don't Work in Mutual Funds (with Quinn Curtis), 120 Yale L.J. 84 (2010)

 Date of Authorship for this Version

 Morley, John D. and Curtis, Quinn, "Taking Exit Rights Seriously: Why Governance and Fee Litigation Don't Work in Mutual Funds" (2010).
 Faculty Scholarship Series.
-Paper 4768.
+4768.